Medial-EarlySign/MR_Wiki/Repositories/Solution details - ETL_process tool/ETL Tutorial/03.Finalize Load/index.md

 # Finalizing the Load Process

-his step **completes the ETL pipeline** and prepares the repository for use.
+This step **completes the ETL pipeline** and prepares the repository for use.

 ## Recap of earlier steps
 * **Prepare signals**: Run `prepare_final_signals` for each data type (see [previous step](../02.Process%20Pipeline))